Gatorade Replay: Game day

-Gatorade REPLAY, Season Three: Bloom & Brother Rice Rivalry
+Gatorade REPLAY, Season Three: Bloom and Brother Rice Rivalry

 In June 2010, REPLAY Season Three was announced and will feature two South Side Chicago basketball squads as the newest teams to take part in the award-winning program.
-Bloom and Brother Rice will reunite to settle the score of their 2000 super sectional game in which Bloom won 42-40 despite a controversial ending involving the game clock.
+Bloom and Brother Rice will reunite to settle the score of their 2000 super sectional game in which Bloom won 42–40 despite a controversial ending involving the game clock.
 The game is tentatively scheduled to take place in early September.

-Bloom Township & Brother Rice Game Day
+Game day

 The original alumni from the Bloom Township and Brother Rice 2000 boys' basketball teams reunited on September 10, 2010 at St. Xavier University’s Shannon Center in Chicago, Illinois.
 The teams were joined by NBA all-stars Dwyane Wade who served as Bloom's honorary coach and Dwight Howard as Brother Rice's coach.
 Carlos Boozer also made an appearance as the official REPLAY game day commissioner.
-The score was settled once and for all as Brother Rice defeated Bloom by a score of 99-93, more than doubling the original score of the 2000 game.
+The score was settled once and for all as Brother Rice defeated Bloom by a score of 99–93, more than doubling the original score of the 2000 game.

-'We Can Do It Now' Original Song Inspired by REPLAY Season 3
+"We Can Do It Now"

 Chicago natives Common, Jennifer Hudson, Lupe Fiasco and No I.D. joined forces to create the song "We Can Do It Now" inspired by Season 3 of REPLAY which was featured in the documentary which premiered on FOX Sports Net on November 7, 2010.